 - Warm-up area - restricted to accredited athletes with an event within 30 minutes, and accredited team stewards

-- Marshalling area - restricted to accredited athletes with an event within 20 minutes
+- Call up area - restricted to accredited athletes with an event within 20 minutes

 Note that club coaches / family / friends etc. are not allowed in the restricted areas.

 Athletes are not allowed in the public stand areas unless they hold a valid ticket.